Skip to main content

 Before diving into the architecture, let's understand the problem OLake addresses.
 Organizations often need to:

-1. Replicate data from operational databases (MongoDB, PostgreSQL, MySQL) to data lakehouses
+1. Replicate data from operational databases (MongoDB, PostgreSQL, MySQL) to data Lakehouses (Apache Iceberg), with supoort of sources like AWS S3 and Kafka comming soon.

-3. Handle schema evolution and type conversions as Apache Iceberg supports (Upcoming)
+3. Handle schema evolution and type conversions as Apache Iceberg supports.
+Read more about it here.

-5. Maintain data consistency and data partitioning (Iceberg style partitioning) (Coming soon)
+5. Maintain data consistency and data partitioning (AWS S3 Partitioning and Iceberg Partitioning)

 High-Level Architecture